muzfr/nuker/README.md

-# 💥 COM Client v1 — Discord Server DESTROYER @85pw on discord
+# 💥 COM Client v1 — Discord Server DESTROYER @mightyspie on discord.

 A full-featured Discord nuker script made for nuking etc. Built for Python 3.11+, this tool lets you nuke a server with style twin.